 There are train services from Kyoto Station to JR Nara Station and Kintetsu Nara Station.
 Hop on the JR Nara Line’s Miyakoji Rapid Service to get to Nara in 44 minutes.
-The fare is 710 yen.
-Via the Kintetsu Express, the journey takes 50 minutes.
-The fare is 610 yen.
-You can also take the Kintetsu Limited Express to cut your travel time to 34 minutes, but you’ll need to pay an additional fee of 510 yen.
+The fare is 720 yen.
+Via the Kintetsu Express, the journey takes 50 minutes and costs 640 yen.
+You can also take the Kintetsu Limited Express to cut your travel time to 35 minutes for 1,160 yen.

-There are only two direct trains per hour, so if you miss these, it’s faster to take a train bound for Kashiwara Jingu-mae Station and switch at Yamato Saidaiji Station to a train heading for Nara.
+There may be just a couple of trains per hour, so if you miss these, it’s faster to take a train bound for Kashiwara Jingu-mae Station and switch at Yamato Saidaiji Station to a train heading for Nara.

-Please be aware that JR Nara Station and Kintetsu Nara Station are not in the same spot, but a 15-minute walk apart.
-Kintetsu Nara Station is closer if you’re heading to Kofukuji, Nara Park or Todaiji.
-If you’re going to Horyuji Temple, it’s most convenient to take a Yamato Line train from JR Nara Station.
+Please be aware that JR Nara Station and Kintetsu Nara Station are located a 15-minute walk apart from each other.
+Kintetsu Nara Station is closer if you’re heading to Kofukuji, Nara Park, or Todaiji.
+If you’re going to Horyuji Temple, take the Yamato Line train from JR Nara Station.

-You need to take either a JR train or the subway to get to Nara from Osaka.
-If you took the Shinkansen, head from JR Shin-Osaka Station to Osaka Station via the JR Kyoto Line.
+You can take either a JR train or the subway to get to Nara from Osaka.
+If you took the Shinkansen to Osaka, head from JR Shin-Osaka Station to Osaka Station via the JR Kyoto Line.
 From there, take a Yamatoji Line train bound for Kamo, which will stop at Nara.
-It takes about 62 minutes, and costs 920 yen.
+It takes about an hour and costs 920 yen.

 The JR and Kintetsu Railways operate within Nara Prefecture, so use the services of the one that brings you the closest to the places you want to go.

-JR offers a 3600 yen Kansai One-Day Pass every season, which allows holders unlimited travel on JR trains around Kansai (Osaka, Kobe, Kyoto, Shiga, Nara and Wakayama).
-You can buy these passes at major JR West station counters, as well as the green vending machines at the stations.
+JR offers a Kansai Area Pass every season, which allows holders unlimited travel on JR trains around Kansai (Osaka, Kobe, Kyoto, Shiga, Nara and Wakayama) for one or more days.
+These passes are available to reserve online (click this link to see prices and reservation details), and you can buy these passes at major JR West station counters, as well as the green vending machines at the stations.

 Kintetsu has different rail pass options: the Kintetsu Weekend Free Pass, which allows holders unlimited train use for three consecutive days, including weekends, and the World Heritage Free Pass, which allows holders unlimited train and public bus use within designated areas.
 The latter can be purchased for traveling within Nara/Ikaruga (valid for one or two days), or within Nara/Ikaruga/Yoshino (valid for three days).
-The Weekend Free Pass is 4100 yen, and the World Heritage Free Pass costs 1500 yen a day.
+The Weekend Free Pass is around 4,100 yen, and the World Heritage Free Pass costs around 1,500 yen a day.

 Nara has bus routes operating within the city.
-There are even special buses which run occasionally and travel to seasonal tourists spots.
+There are even special buses which run occasionally and travel to seasonal tourist spots.